 John W. Tyson is a native of Rockingham, NC.
 He is a graduate of East Carolina University where he received his Bachelor of Music Degree in Music Education.
 Mr. Tyson has been playing the piano since he was nine years old and began playing the trumpet when he was twelve.
 Mr. Tyson is a North Carolina Teaching Fellow, recipient of the Cole Foundation Arts Scholarship, and a recipient of the John Phillip Sousa Award.
 He is also a brother of Phi Mu Alpha Sinfonia National Music Fraternity.
 He holds membership in the NC Music Teachers Association, the National Association For Music Education, the American Choral Directors Association. and the American Guild of Organists.

 Mr. Tyson taught band and choir in public school for five years.
 His ensembles consistently received superior ratings at the state and national level.
 Many of his former students continued their musical studies, and majored in music in college.
 Mr. Tyson serves as an accompanist for many choirs, instrumentalists, and musical productions in the area and is the Director of Music Ministries at Brownson Memorial Presbyterian Church-Southern Pines.
-In his free time he enjoys riding “Jack Reacher,” his 9-year-old thoroughbred horse.
+In his free time he enjoys riding “Jack Reacher,” his off the track thoroughbred horse.

 I fell in love with music as a young child, and remember it like it was yesterday!
 I sat in the audience watching and hearing the NC Symphony for the first time.
 As I stared up at the stage, I saw the musicians bathed in the bright lights.
 I watched as the violinists' bows moved across the strings, and made such a beautiful sound!
 I was overwhelmed with emotion, and sat in awe of those musicians.